tessercat/pbx-deploy/README.md

-# WebRTC PBX project roles
+# PBX project roles

 This repo contains
 Ansible roles to install
+a PBX service
-a simple WebRTC signaling service on the [stack-deploy](https://github.com/tessercat/stack-deploy) stack.
+on the [stack-deploy](https://github.com/tessercat/stack-deploy) stack.

 The [pakaa-installer](https://github.com/tessercat/pakaa-installer) repo